tateu/cyrun/README.md

 	cyrun -n Mail -e -d

+Or you can load and auto unloaded Cycript from backboardd. backboardd will be terminated and auto restart.
+When you ?exit Cycript, it will be killed and unloaded.

+	cyrun -x backboardd -e -d

-The '-n' command takes an AppName as known by AppList.
-I believe this is usually the same as the icon name.
+The '-n' command takes an AppName, ExecutableName, IconName or LocalizedName.

 You can use a bundleIdentifier instead of an App name with `'-b com.apple.springboard'`